Reveal hidden passwords in your browser

 Create your own beautiful color wallpaper

-It’s time to mix red, green, and blue, and create your own beautiful and unique color wallpaper on your Android smartphone or tablet!
-(You can also try RGB Wallpaper for color therapy, or as a fun tool to play with the kids and teach them colors.)
+Simply drag the 3 seek bars to blend red, green and blue, and create your own unique color wallpaper on your Android smartphone or tablet.
+And you can also try the app for color therapy, or as a fun tool to play with the kids and teach them colors.

 16 Million Taps